Macy's, Inc. (M) CEO Jeff Gennette on Q1 2020 Results - Earnings Call Transcript

 We’re going to make sure that we know the value of these real estate assets during normal times.
 And is it the right market to sell all of them?
 We’re obviously looking at every piece of our real estate against our overall retail strategy, how that brick-and-mortar site fits into our brick-and-mortar strategy on a national level and our entire omni-channel journey and how a brick-and-mortar affects the overall trade area demand for those particular Zip Code.

-So we’re always mindful of that.
+So, we’re always mindful of that.
 We always then look at the sales and profitability of that particular store and its value – versus its value to operate when you look at the monetization value versus the value to operate, we’re looking at that with reduced levels and the profitability and pulling that through.

 But throwing all that in, our stores remain profitable.
 And so we’re not going to – the $100 million, it won’t be higher than that.
 And we’ll give you an update at the second quarter if we see any modulation from that.
 But for your modeling, don’t think about it as higher than the $100 million gain that you had built in from our February conversation.